teena0401/Bellabeat-FitBeat-Marketing-Analysis/README.md

 ## 5. Share
 ### ```Findings```
--	User experience of bellabeat product is positive as 90% of existing users wear for more than 21 days in a month.
+-	***User experience*** of bellabeat product is positive as 90% of existing users wear for more than 21 days in a month.
--	90% users wear for more than 21 days in a month.
+-	90% users ***wear for more than 21 days in a month.***
--	On average, each user spends half their day on sedentary activities and less than 2 hours altogether on very active and fairly active activities (1 hour 12 mins).
+-	On average, ***each user spends half their day on sedentary activities*** and less than 2 hours altogether on very active and fairly active activities (1 hour 12 mins).
--	Evening period, 5pm to 7pm, has the highest average steps count throughout a day followed by afternoon to noon period, 12pm to 2pm, which has the second highest count.
+-	***Evening period, 5pm to 7pm, has the highest average steps count throughout a day*** followed by afternoon to noon period, 12pm to 2pm, which has the second highest count.
--	Users are less likely to wear during sleep, where only 10 users, out of 24 users, have worn more than 15 nights.
+-	***Users are less likely to wear during sleep***, where only 10 users, out of 24 users, have worn more than 15 nights.
--	There is a positive correlation between activity level and calories burned.
-The more activity you are, the more calories you burn
+-	There is a ***positive correlation between activity level and calories burned.*** The more activity you are, the more calories you burn

 ## 6. Act
 ### ```Recommendations```